- March 21, 2023

 The Topsham Sharing Table

 FREE PRODUCE from local farms for anyone who needs it.
 Help yourself to what you need and leave the rest for others.
 Organized by the Merrymeeting Gleaners, a project of the Mid Coast Hunger Prevention Program.
-Over the winter, the Sharing Table will be inside the library in the Crooker Gallery area.
+First come, first served, while supplies last.

 -